projectacrn/acrn-hypervisor/doc/primer/index.rst

 vector for the device:

 **PCI MSI/MSI-X**
-  PCI Message Signalled Interrupts (MSI/MSX-x) from devices can be triggered from a hypercall when a guest program vectors.
+  PCI Message Signaled Interrupts (MSI/MSX-x) from devices can be triggered from a hypercall when a guest program vectors.
 All PCI devices are programed with real vectors allocated by the Hypervisor.